 Crimson Cider Company | Picton |

-Also, if you’re into spirits, the Kinsip House of Fine Spirits is the only distillery in Prince Edward County.
+Also, the Kinsip House of Fine Spirits is the only distillery in Prince Edward County.
 Located in Bloomfield, stop in to taste their gin, vodka and whisky creations.

 Things To Do in Picton, Ontario

-Picton, the county’s largest community, makes a great base for your stay.
+Picton, the county’s largest community, makes a great base.
 Its downtown has a number of restaurants and pubs serving locally-sourced food and drink.
-Many of the buildings date back to the town’s 19th century founding as the seat of county government and commerce.
+Many of the buildings date back to the town’s 19th-century founding as the seat of county government and commerce.

-To see some of Picton’s history or maybe work off an amazing meal, here is a short walk through town.
+To see some of Picton’s history or maybe work off an amazing meal, enjoy a short walk through town.

 Our tour begins at Picton United Church at the west end of Mary Street.
-Completed in 1898, this is the third church to stand here.
+Completed in 1898, this is the third church to stand on the site.
 The second church held the 1824 Methodist “Canada Conference” which set the stage for the Methodist Church’s split into separate Canadian and US churches.

 Cross Picton Main Street and walk to King Street, one block “north”.
 Enjoy the mix of different styles of buildings.
-Stop at St Andrews Presbyterian Church to walk the labyrinth in the churchyard.
+Stop at St Andrews Presbyterian Church and walk the labyrinth in the churchyard.

-Continue along King Street to where it ends at Paul Street.
-Turn right and get your first glimpse of the 1874 Shire Hall.
+Continue along King Street to its end at Paul Street.
+Turn right.
+At the end of the street is the 1874 Shire Hall.
 It has always housed the government offices of The County.
 Picton Town Council and the County Council both meet in the Council Chambers.
 Next door, the County Registry Office, built in 1871, houses the County Archives.

 Turn right on Bay Street.
 Walk to the lovely Picton Harbour at the south end of Picton Bay.
-You’ll see beautiful boats moored in the harbour and at the marina.
+See beautiful boats moored in the harbour and at the marina.

-This quiet harbour was the center of the small community of Hallowell in the early 1800’s, supporting the rapidly expanding shipping industry.
+This quiet harbour was the centre of the small community of Hallowell in the early 1800’s, supporting the rapidly expanding shipping industry.
 Steamer use after 1818 made the harbour more accessible and the community grew rapidly.
-Hallowell and adjacent Picton amalgamated in 1837 becoming the town of Picton we know today.
+Hallowell and adjacent Picton amalgamated in 1837 becoming today’s town of Picton.

-Hill Street leads you back to Picton Main Street and downtown Picton.
+Hill Street leads back to Picton Main Street and downtown Picton.
 Look for the marquee of the Regent Theatre, which opened as an opera house in 1918.
-The Regent Theatre Foundation and its volunteers have worked at bringing it back to its original splendour, inside and out.
+The Regent Theatre Foundation and its volunteers have brought it back to its original splendour, inside and out.
 They offer both films and live theatre.

 A couple doors down from the Regent, the Picton Armoury has a mix of food, general business tenants and community spaces.
 The armory has been many things over the years.
 Beginning in 1913 as the home for the 16th Prince Edward Regiment, a local militia unit, it has hosted dances, badminton tournaments and many community gatherings.

-If you parked in the Mary Street Parking Lot, you can walk beside the Armory to Mary Street.
+The Mary Street Parking Lot is accessible by walking beside the Armory to Mary Street.
 The parking lot is to the right.

-If it is busy when you visit Picton, the Mary Street Parking Lot, is handy just one block “south” of Picton Main Street.
+If town is busy, the Mary Street Parking Lot, is handy just one block “south” of Picton Main Street.
 The large sign at the entrance to the lot shows several other walking routes of various distances through town.

 Prince Edward County Antiques

 Antiquing has become popular again as people are giving second chances to furniture, clothing and house wares.
-Here are some of the PEC stores carrying gently-used merchandise.
-If you are planning a trip, here are a few to visit.
+These are some of the PEC stores carrying gently-used merchandise.
 Check their websites for operating hours.

 Business | Location |